richafnu/Viva/Viva/engage/configure-your-viva-engage-network/viva-engage-and-office-365.md

 A Viva Engage network represents people who are part of the same organization, and work together closely.
 A Viva Engage network acts as an organizational boundary and as a management entity.
 As Viva Engage becomes an integral part of Microsoft 365, Viva Engage uses the associated Microsoft 365 tenant as the organizational boundary and for managing key functions.

-**Viva Engage network as an organizational boundary** Only users who are part of the same organization can join the network, which provides trust between members of the network, so they can collaborate freely.
+**Viva Engage network as an organizational boundary**: Only users who are part of the same organization can join the network, which provides trust between members of the network, so they can collaborate freely.

 All Microsoft 365 apps, including Viva engage, share the same organizational boundary.
 All Microsoft 365 users who are part of the same Microsoft 365 tenant (with a Viva Engage subscription) can access Viva Engage.

 When you add a new domain to the Microsoft 365 tenant, that domain automatically synchronizes with Viva Engages, so users of the new domain can access it.

-**Viva Engage network as a management entity** The Viva Engage service is managed in Microsoft 365 as a standard service.
+**Viva Engage network as a management entity**: The Viva Engage service is managed in Microsoft 365 as a standard service.
 It supports the same identity, domain, user, and license management features as all other Microsoft 365 apps.
 You use one set of tools for Microsoft 365 administrators to manage all Microsoft 365 services, including for Viva Engage.

 We recommend that Viva Engage Administrators only manage Viva Engage-specific configurations (such as notification defaults or External network settings) at the network level.